LiteraLingo-Workspace/LiteraLingo_H4I_Project/frontend/FrontendDocumentation.md

 ## How to create React Components

-Ensure that your component is declared in the following way to ensure faster TypeScript compilation speeds:
+Ensure that your component is declared in the following way for faster TypeScript compilation speeds:

 `export const ComponentName: React.FC<ComponentNameProps> = ({ ...props... }) => {}`